 Nexxa by Zaha Hadid Design for Izé

-Zaha Hadid Design have created a new sculptural door handle concept for architectural hardware specialist Izé.
-The Nexxa door handle is designed and engineered to maintain its strong aesthetic intact at all times.
-‘We looked at how we could make it more innovative and at how we could design a handle in a single continuous line which isn’t broken even if the handle is being turned,’ says Woody Yao, co-Director of Zaha Hadid Design.
-‘We did a lot of research in how to make use of the break between the two elements as part of the story.
-Izé is all about the bespoke and the customized, so the idea was to create not an off-the-shelf design but a sculpture.’
-Available in a range of finishes (including satin, polished black titanium and solid rose gold, a material never before used on a commercial door handle), the design was first conceived in 2006 by Zaha Hadid herself and further developed by her team in collaboration with Izé.
+Zaha Hadid Design has created a new sculptural door handle concept for architectural hardware specialist Izé.
+The Nexxa door handle is designed and engineered to maintain a strong aesthetic.
+‘We looked at how we could make it more innovative and at how we could design a handle in a single continuous line that isn’t broken even if the handle is being turned,’ says Woody Yao, co-director of Zaha Hadid Design.
+‘We did a lot of research into how to make use of the break between the two elements as part of the story.
+Izé is all about the bespoke and the customised, so the idea was to create not an off-the-shelf design but a sculpture.’
+Available in a range of finishes (including satin, polished black titanium and solid rose gold, a material never used on a commercial door handle before), the design was first conceived in 2006 by Zaha Hadid herself and further developed by her team in collaboration with Izé.

 Madeleine by Inga Sempé for Dnd Martinelli

 A tribute to the eponymous French cake, Inga Sempé’s Madeleine door handle replicates the delicate ridged surface of a shell.
 The compact, elegant handle is made of hot stamped brass and available in polished antique gold (pictured), matte black, polished nickel and and satin gold, graphite and copper.

 Symbols by Adam Nathaniel Furman for Swarf Hardware